ChrisScarred/ITM_song_popularity/readme.md

 ## Prequisities

-- make and activate a python virtual environment
+- python 3.7.1 or higher but at most 3.9
-- install the dependencies via `python -m pip install -r requirements.txt`
+- poetry package for python (install via `python -m pip install poetry` if you do not have it yet)
+- install the python package dependencies via `poetry install`, this also automatically creates a virtual environment for the project

 ## Usage